 The HESI Admission Assessment is a computerized entrance exam for the Practical Nursing program.
-Minimum scores of 70 in both the reading and math sections are required for admission to the Practical Nursing program.
+Minimum scores of 70 in both the reading and math sections are required for admission to these programs.
 HESI scores are considered valid for a maximum of two years.
+A fee is required to take the HESI exam.
+Please contact the Nursing or Student Services Departments for the fee amount.